stjude-dnb-binfcore/sc-epigenie/README.md

 #### Accessing the Code

-We recommend that users fork the `sc-atac-seq` repository and then clone their forked repository to their local machine.
+We recommend that users fork the `sc-epigenie` repository and then clone their forked repository to their local machine.
 Team members should use the [stjude-dnb-binfcore](https://github.com/stjude-dnb-binfcore) account, while others can use their preferred GitHub account.
 We welcome collaborations, so please feel free to reach out if you're interested in being added to the `stjude-dnb-binfcore` account.

 1. Fork the repository

-Navigate to the main page of the `stjude-dnb-binfcore/sc-atac-seq` repository and click the "Fork" button.
+Navigate to the main page of the `stjude-dnb-binfcore/sc-epigenie` repository and click the "Fork" button.

 <img width="650" alt="how-to-fork-repo-1" src="https://github.com/user-attachments/assets/1fc0a459-2c8c-4d2e-ab6b-6abaafae963e">